tanshio/VVV-medium/README.md

 # Varying Vagrant Vagrants-medium

+add wordmove
+add other PC and mobile access

 Varying Vagrant Vagrants is an evolving [Vagrant](http://vagrantup.com) configuration focused on [WordPress](http://wordpress.org) development.

 VVV is a [10up](http://10up.com) creation and [transitioned](http://10up.com/blog/varying-vagrant-vagrants-future/) to a community organization in 2014.